Team334/SwerveBase-CTRE/README.md

 - After that, since this project is a template on github, the actual 2025 robot code repo can be generated from this template:
 ![github templates](https://docs.github.com/assets/cb-76823/mw-1440/images/help/repository/use-this-template-button.webp)

+# Calibration Process
+- Run `calibration/calibrator.zsh` in zshell in WSL (make sure all packages are installed).
+- Analyze calibration as according to the mrcal tour.
+- Convert the `.cameramodel` calibration data format into `.json` using `calibration/mrcal_to_photon.py` in WSL.

 ## 2025 Latest Beta Known Issues
 - To run sim, do `./gradlew simulateJava` instead of using the WPILib extension (for Epilogue to work).